California Earthquakes Might Follow Devastating Winter Storms

 “Millions still face a significant chance of experiencing damaging earthquakes, and this could increase or decrease with industry practices, which are difficult to anticipate.”

 The earthquakes are caused by companies injecting wastewater into the ground, but the practice doesn’t affect the shaking in California where earthquakes are a way of life.
-Further east, however, the drilling is making the ground shake in areas were it didn’t before the gas companies showed up and the danger isn’t going away.
+Further east, however, the drilling is making the ground shake in areas where it didn’t before the gas companies showed up, and the danger isn’t going away.

-Water from previous drilling projects is already in the ground where it’s lubricating fault lines and increasing pressure underground meaning the risk of a dangerous quake will remain high for the foreseeable future.
+Water from previous drilling projects is already in the ground, where it’s lubricating fault lines and increasing pressure underground, meaning the risk of a dangerous quake will remain high for the foreseeable future.

-Last year, the residents of Pawnee, Oklahoma sued 27 energy companies after the largest earthquake in area history was found to have been caused by wastewater injections.
+Last year, the residents of Pawnee, Oklahoma, sued 27 energy companies after the largest earthquake in area history was found to have been caused by wastewater injections.

 The state, where buildings haven’t been designed with seismic activity in mind, has become earthquake central over the past 10 years as energy companies inject wastewater into the ground.